EDUCBA

 Introduction to MariaDB rename column

-MariaDB provides different types of commands to the user; the rename column name is the one type command.
-We want to change the structure of the existing table that means the user needs to change the column name of the table.
-At that time we use the alter table command to change the specified column name.
-By using alter table command we can perform different operations such as add column and delete column etc. When we need to change the column name of the specified table that means we executing the ALTER TABLE statement but it requires at least ALTER privilege for the database or table.
+MariaDB provides different types of commands to the user; the rename column name is one type of command.
+We want to change the structure of the existing table, meaning the user needs to change the table’s column name.
+We use the alter table command to change the specified column name at that time.
+Using the alter table command, we may do a variety of things, such as add and delete columns, etc. When we need to change the column name of the specified table, we execute the ALTER TABLE statement, but it requires at least ALTER privilege for the database or table.
 The alter table comes under the DDL language.
-In this topic, we are going to learn about the MariaDB rename column.
+In this topic, we will learn about the MariaDB rename column.

 Syntax